jparraporcar/ionic-restaurant-finder/README.md

-Necessary steps for running the applications:

-0. xcode-select --install

-   ios IDE it is necessary, among others, to run the simulator device
+# Necessary commands to execute to run the application in a simulator device

+1. xcode-select --install

+   Installing the ios IDE Xcode.
+If Xcode it's already installed, the following error message will appear:
+   'xcode-select: error: command line tools are already installed, use "Software Update" to install updates'

-1. npm install -g @ionic/cli
+2. npm install -g @ionic/cli

    installing the ionic command line interface

-2. npm install
+3. npm install

    install dependencies

-3. npm run build
+4. npm run build

    build web bundle

-4. npx cap add ios
+5. npx cap add ios

    add capacitor ios pluggins

-5. ionic cap sync
+6. ionic cap sync

    sync de web assets with the ios code

-6. ionic cap run ios -l
+7. ionic cap run ios -l

    run the application in a simulator device

 # Application backend

 The application backend server (express) is running in a AWS ec2 instance

-# Necessary steps to install and test the application